Russia is now in control of much of Severodonetsk, the epicenter of the battle for Ukraine's eastern Donbas region

 This brings the total death toll of minors during Russia's invasion of Ukraine to 287, the Prosecutor General's Office said in a Telegram post.
 More than 492 children have been injured during the war, according to the statement.

-The office also said that 1,971 educational institutions have been damaged by Russian bombardments, with 194 of them having been completely destroyed.
+The office also said 1,971 educational institutions have been damaged by Russian bombardments, with 194 of them having been completely destroyed.

-On May 25, an adviser to Mariupol's mayor, Petro Andrushchenko -- who has also moved to Ukrainian-held territory -- told CNN that Mariupol town hall officials believe at least 22,000 residents of the city were killed during three months of war.
+On May 25, an adviser to Mariupol's mayor, Petro Andrushchenko -- who has also moved to Ukrainian-held territory -- told CNN Mariupol town hall officials believe at least 22,000 residents of the city were killed during three months of war.

 The news comes as the city is battling a potential cholera outbreak, according to a British intelligence report published on Friday.